RexPowerColter/Login-mit-PHP-HTML-CSS-SQL/README.md

 To get the programm up an Running on your local machine follow these steps 👨🏼‍💻:

-    1) In your Host dir make a folder called: Login-mit-PHP-HTML-CSS-SQL this is where you pull the projekt into. ➕💾
+    1) In your Host dir make a folder called: Login-mit-PHP-HTML-CSS-SQL, this is where you pull the projekt into. ➕💾

     2) Add a Database called: login ➕💽